DuraMAT/software_guide/README.md

 (*https://github.com/NREL/PV_ICE/blob/main/LICENSE.md*)

-## Level 2: Repository used for lifetime of a project
+## Level 2: Repository to support an entire project
+Typically, may serve as documentation for the innovations of an entire project, e.g., for multiple publications.
+However, the project may no longer be actively maintained after project end.

-To do list for Level 2:
+To build up Level 2 repository:
 <!-- TOC tocDepth:2..3 chapterDepth:2..6 -->
 - [2.1 All Level 1 items](#21-all-level-1-items)
 - [2.2 Ensure that DOE requirements are being met](#22-ensure-that-doe-requirements-are-being-met)